phil-inc/amazon-sdk/docs/PatientDetails.md

 ### NewPatientDetails

-`func NewPatientDetails(name Name, dateOfBirth string, sexAssignedAtBirth SexAssignedAtBirth, contactInfo []ContactInfo, smsConsent bool, allergyDetails AllergyDetails, existingMedicalConditionDetails ExistingMedicalConditionsDetails, pregnancyStatus PregnancyStatus, ) *PatientDetails`
+`func NewPatientDetails(name Name, dateOfBirth string, contactInfo []ContactInfo, allergyDetails AllergyDetails, existingMedicalConditionDetails ExistingMedicalConditionsDetails, pregnancyStatus PregnancyStatus, ) *PatientDetails`

 NewPatientDetails instantiates a new PatientDetails object This constructor will assign default values to properties that have it defined,